christian-transhumanism/site/src/mission-technological.md

 ## 2. Super-Embodiment {#super-humanity}

+We stand on the cusp of new ways to meet human needs for agency, connection, relationality and creativity.

+> "_The Spirit of the Lord is on me, because he has anointed me to proclaim good news to the poor.
+He has sent me to proclaim freedom for the prisoners and recovery of sight for the blind, to set the oppressed free, to proclaim the year of the Lord's favor_" (Luke 4:18-19)

+> "_Go and tell John what you have seen and heard: the blind receive their sight, the lame walk, the lepers are cleansed, the deaf hear, the dead are raised, the poor have good news brought to them...and prisoners & oppressed are freed"_ (Luke 7:22)

+> _Feed the hungry, clothe the naked, care for the sick_ (Matthew 25:35-37)

+> "_Heal the sick, raise the dead, cure those with leprosy, and cast out demons."_ (Matthew 10:8)

+### Human enhancement is coming

 Technology to enhance humans will become as common as sunglasses.

 We will become changed in ways that are hard to foresee with brain-computer interfaces and genetic engineering.